jhumelsine/jhumelsine.github.io/_posts/2023-10-28-hexagonal-architecture-structure.md

 ## How "Your Code" Interacts with These Dependencies
 The Business Logic will only interact with the dependencies that it requires.
 This may be a fraction of the potential dependencies in the system.

 The External Dependency APIs were not designed with _your_ specific Business Logic needs in mind.
 External Dependency APIs tend to be more generic.
-Hopefully, the External Dependency API designers considered their user's needs and design an API to accommodate those needs as much as possible.
-However, I found that External Dependency APIs tend to present what the dependency provides and not so much what the user needs.
+Hopefully, the External Dependency API designers considered their user's needs and designed an API to accommodate those needs as much as possible.
+However, I have found that External Dependency APIs tend to present what the dependency provides and not so much what the user needs.
 Developers need to accommodate External Dependency APIs.
 They figure it out, but often with the expenditure of blood, sweat and tears.

 Even after figuring it all out, these External Dependency APIs may be embedded in Business Logic code.
 The coupling is more than just functional dependency to execute the external behavior.
 The Business Logic code will have knowledge of those dependencies baked into the implementation.